Dr Shirley Phyllis Owusu- Ofori

 Blood and Blood components provided by the unit are Concentrated Red cells, Whole Blood, Fresh Frozen Plasma, Cryoprecipitate and Platelet concentrates.

-- Donor Clinic
+c.
+Donor Clinic

 The Donor Clinic offers Pre and Post Donation Counseling to prospective and deferred blood donors respectively.
 Therapeutic Venesections are carried out for referred patients.
 Pre-Operative Autologous Blood Donation services are available for well-informed elective patients from either of the surgical disciplines.
 It is very much encouraged that this service will be patronized tremendously to reduce over-reliance on allogeneic blood.